stevleibelt/General_Howtos/operation_system/unix/chmod.md

 chmod +t
 ```

-# do not change target of symbolic links
+## Do not change target of symbolic links

 ```